gmmorris/gmmorris.github.io/_posts/2018-08-04-feedback-and-cake.md

 <section>
 At its core, the feedback circle is an exercise in building empathy.
 To that end, the teammates are asked to acknowledge that the feedback they are about to receive is not a fact or truth.
 Rather, feedback is the perception of the giver and it is up to the recipient to choose whether to accept it, action it and how to go about doing so.

 To reinforce this we try to phrase feedback using **I** statements, expressing the perception of the event as being the perspective of the giver.
-This allows us to express how the event made us feel, which helps avoid a situation where the recipient feels labeled or under attack; and instead engages them on an empathetic level.
+This allows us to express how we felt after or during the event, which helps avoid a situation where the recipient feels labeled or under attack; and instead engages them on an empathetic level.
 </section>

 ### balanced